Object Initialization with Slot Dependencies

 (a (make-instance 'sub3)) => error

-but that's fragile in face of unsuspecting
+DEFAULT-INITARGS, but that's fragile in the face of unsuspecting

 subclasses breaking this convention.
-Alternatively, one can initialize
+Alternatively, one can

 (defclass sub4 (super)